esneider/ITBA_PAW_13_GuiaOleo/README.md

 #To run on Apache Tomcat

-1. Create database with name 'paw', username 'paw' and password 'paw'
+1. Create database with name 'paw2', username 'paw' and password 'paw'
-2. Run SQL files, `create.sql` then `insert.sql`
+2. Run SQL files, `create.sql`, and then `insert.sql`
+3. `cd TPE_2013 && mvn clean package`
-3. Copy `TPE_2013.war` into tomcat webapps folder
+3. Copy `target/TPE_2013.war` into tomcat webapps folder
-4. Have fun
+4. Open a browser and go to `localhost:8080/TPE_2013`